MasterSuyash1/soft-engg-project-may-2024-se-may-5/backend/instance/milestome_5_submission_MN.md

         ```

 2. ```def test_chat_api_empty_session_id()```
-Tests whether the app correctly creates a session_id internally when a session_id is not provided in the chat
+Tests whether the app correctly creates a session_id internally when a session_id is not provided as input to the chat API.
     - Passed Inputs:
         - ``` ```
     - Expected Output: